Flotchet/odoo-dev-tools/doc/payroll/conventions.md

 ## Fields
 All new fields for model existing in standard should start with `l10n_[country]_`.

+Also the `string` of those fields should always be `[country]: [name]`.
+Then in the views, the string should be overriden to `[name]`.

+This is to avoid the runbot unhappy about fields with same labels (could happen from different localisations installed at the same time).

 ## Models
 New models for loca should start with `l10n.[country].` and the file should start with `l10n_[country]_`.